 According to findings from the American Academy of Pediatrics, American children spend an average of seven hours a day on entertainment media, including phones, computers, and televisions.
 Parents are therefore opting for meaningful outdoor and cultural experiences for their children.
-Jamaica offers travelers of all ages an interactive, unmatched cultural experience enabling all family members to experience the people, attractions and geography of the Home of All Right.
+Jamaica offers travelers of all ages an interactive, unmatched cultural experience enabling all family members to experience the people, attractions and geography of the island.

 Learn more about what each resort area has to offer the multigenerational family below: